LinukPerera/LinukPerera/README.md

 </h1>

 <h3 align="center">
-  I’m an Electrical and Electronics Engineer with a BEng in Electrical & Electronics 👨‍🔧🔌💡 <br/>
+  I’m a Masters Student in Electrical and Electronics Engineering 👨‍🔧🔌💡 <br/>
   and a Postgraduate Diploma in Information Technology 🖥️ <br/>
   From the island of Sri Lanka 🇱🇰.
 </h3>